alex-d312421/jalmar/README.md

 # Hackathon PMS 2026 Game Packing

 The goal is to pack boxes from various board games (data comes from https://www.espritjeu.com) in a rectangular container box with minimum sum of length, width and height.
-Boxes may be rotated but their axis must remain orthogonal to the axis of the container box.
+Boxes may be rotated but their axis must remain aligned to the axis of the container box.

 The folder `dataset` contains 21 instance files.
 Each CSV file is a set of boxes, the name of the instance indicates the generation method (homogeneous, heterogeneous, random).
 There is one row per box and the fields are the name, length, width and height of that box.